Conkers: Championships

-The first North American Conker Champion was Jeff Hafting, of Annapolis Royal, NS.
-Ryan Scranton of Granville Beach, NS, was the runner-up.
-The 2013 North American Championship was similarly held on the third Saturday, 19 October, and the eventual winner of an all-female final was Krystyna Schulz of Halifax, NS.
-The winner of the 2014 North American Championship was Julian Smith of Yarmouth, NS.

-In 2015 the Championship took place on 17 October, once more hosted at the Historic Gardens in Annapolis Royal.
-The coveted Crofton Chalice was almost regained by Jeff Hafting, the inaugural 2012 Champion, but he lost in the Final to Simon Bonnington of Granville Ferry, NS.
-This saw the return of the trophy to its home in Annapolis Royal.

-In the 2016 final Elizabeth Mount of Bear River, NS, beat Oliver Bonnington, son of the 2015 Champion.
-The 2017 final was a re-match between Mount and Bonnington, with Mount becoming the first North American Champion to retain the title for a second year in a row.

-In the 2018 Championship on 13 October, Mount was eliminated in the first round; the eventual Champion that year was Amanda Carson of Kingston, NS, who defeated Rikarda Albright.

-Carson was eliminated in the second round the following year, and the 2019 final saw Spike Sprague of Granville Ferry, NS, pitted against his mother, Georgette Sprague.
-Georgette, from Petitcodiac, New Brunswick, was the victor when Spike's chestnut shattered on delivering a powerful blow.
+The North American Conker Championship was inaugurated on 20 October 2012 at the Historic Gardens in the town of Annapolis Royal, Nova Scotia, Canada, hosted by the Annapolis Royal Conker Club.

+The Peckham Conker Championships was first held in October 2017 in Peckham, London, playing a more extreme version of the game with Battle Royale rules which was organised by Peckham Conker Club.
+In 2023, more than 500 people from different parts of the UK took part in this championship.

+At the 2024 World Conker Championship, controversy arose when the winner, veteran competitor David Jakins, dubbed "King Conker", was accused of cheating.
+Jakins was alleged to have used a replica conker made from steel.
+He was later exonerated.

 Safety concerns

-In 2000 a survey of British schools by Keele University showed that many were not allowing children to play conkers, as head teachers were afraid of the legal consequences if children were injured while playing the game, or because they thought that the conkers might be used as weapons.
+In 2000, a survey of British schools by Keele University showed that many were not allowing children to play conkers, as head teachers were afraid of the legal consequences if children were injured while playing the game, or because they thought that the conkers might be used as weapons.
 The TV programme Top Gear later staged a game of conkers using caravans suspended from cranes.
 After putting on safety goggles, presenter James May commented "I now feel perfectly happy about being hit in the face by a caravan."
-Top Gear, along with other media commentators, wrongly stated that the wearing of goggles during the game was due to an official Health and Safety Executive (HSE) edict when it was in fact due to a myth which started when a headmaster bought goggles for children to use as a parody of health and safety regulation and sponsored a Conkers tournament.
+Top Gear, along with other media commentators, wrongly stated that the wearing of goggles during the game was due to an official Health and Safety Executive (HSE) edict when it was in fact due to a myth which started when a headmaster bought goggles for children to use as a parody of health and safety regulation and sponsored a conkers tournament.

-In 2004, several schools banned conkers due to fear of causing anaphylactic shock in pupils with nut allergies.
+In 2004, several schools in Britain banned conkers due to fear of causing anaphylactic shock in pupils with nut allergies.
 Health advisers said that there were no known dangers from conkers for nut-allergy sufferers, although some may experience a mild rash through handling them.